kirbysebastian/TicTacToe/README.md

         return value
 ```
 ### Notes:
-The most optimal value of depth for this game would be 5 before the AI have the most sensible move.
-Beat it if you can! :D
+The most optimal value of depth for this game is 5 before the AI have the most sensible move.
+Dare: Beat it if you can! :D

 ## TODOs
 - ~~Fix bug when players have the same character~~